Machine Learning-Driven Predictive Resource Management in Complex Science Workflows: System Integration and Workflow Impact

 \subsection{Performance Benchmark and Workflow Impact}

 The integration of machine learning into the PanDA workflow system delivers transformative performance improvements.
 With sub-second inference latency, the ML pipeline achieves an orders-of-magnitude speedup over the traditional Scout-based approach, which required hours of task execution to estimate resource needs.
+Table~\ref{tab:performance-comparison} summarizes the key performance metrics:\\